 - some are so easy that kids can make them

 This is a no-brainer gift for kids.
-We want them to wash their hand all the time — this makes it fun for them!
+We want them to wash their hand all the time, especially right now, and this soap dispenser with LEGOs makes it fun for them!

 Follow the link to my easy tutorial to make this LEGO soap dispenser of how to get the pump into the top of the mason jar lid.
 Then just add soap and LEGOs!